mozilla-mobile/firefox-ios/BUILDING.md

 When running on a device:

-* A device that supports iOS 8.2 or newer
+* A device that supports iOS 9.0 GM
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
  * A free developer account, new with Xcode 7